archiezgg/cashcalc-backend/APIdocs.md

 }
 ```

-### /login
+### /refresh
-Provides interface for refresh the access token.
+Provides interface to refresh the access token.
 * HTTP method: _POST_
 * HTTP response:
 	* _200 if successful_